Mesoscopic conductance fluctuations and noise in disordered Majorana wires: Radial eigenfunctions

 the generators $w_{b1}, w_{b2}, w_F, w_{g1}, w_{g2}$ are a sum of a pair of opposite root vectors defined in Appendix~\ref{app:basis_and_root_system}, and $\alpha_{b1}, \beta_{b1}, \alpha_{b2}, \beta_{b2}, \alpha_F$ are real numbers, which belong to the domains $\alpha_{b2}, \beta_{b2} \in [0, \pi]$ and $\alpha_{b1}, \beta_{b1}, \phi_F \in [0, 2 \pi]$ [the domains follow from the position of the singular points of the Jacobian \eqref{Jacobian_for_U}].
 The most delicate part is to parametrise the BB sector, $U_\text{BB}$.
 It appears that the proper way (allowing to obtain tractable integrals for the large-$\theta_i$ asymptotics) is to act with the two generators, formed from the so-called \textit{simple roots} in an alternating way (see Ref.~\onlinecite{Helgason} and Appendix~\ref{app:basis_and_root_system}).

-In this parametrisation the Haar measure for the group $K$ corresponds to the following Jacobian \be J_U = \sin \alpha_{b2} \sin^2 \beta_{b2} . \ee It is this factorisation of the Jacobian $J_U$ into the product of simple trigonometric functions that along with the similar integrand structure following from Eq.\ \eqref{equating_minors} allows one to calculate the asymptotic expression of the wavefunctions $\phi_\nu(\theta)$ in the limit $\theta_1 \gg \theta_2 \gg 1$ in an explicit form, see Section \ref{SS:measure}.
-The parametrisation \eqref{U_as_three_matrices} and \eqref{Ug_for_three_parametric} will be used below to obtain the principal, three-parametric family of radial eigenfunctions.
+In this parametrization the Haar measure for the group $K$ corresponds to the following Jacobian \be J_U = \sin \alpha_{b2} \sin^2 \beta_{b2} . \ee It is this factorization of the Jacobian $J_U$ into the product of simple trigonometric functions that along with the similar integrand structure following from Eq.\ \eqref{equating_minors} allows one to calculate the asymptotic expression of the wavefunctions $\phi_\nu(\theta)$ in the limit $\theta_{B1} \gg \theta_{B2} \gg 1$ in an explicit form, see Section \ref{SS:measure}.
+The parametrization \eqref{U_as_three_matrices} and \eqref{Ug_for_three_parametric} will be used below to obtain the principal, three-parametric family of radial eigenfunctions.